 |Annual income||Monthly debts||Monthly housing limit|

-Smart Move 3.
-Determine how much you can put into a down payment.
+Smart move 2.
+Add up how much you have for a down payment.

-Still, the down payment can be a heavy burden for many buyers.
-One alternative is a government-backed FHA loan, which requires down payments of as little as 3.5%, or a VA loan, which can require no down payment at all.
+If you're struggling to qualify for a conventional loan, another option is a government-backed FHA loan, which requires down payments of as little as 3.5%, or a VA loan, which can require no down payment at all.

-Smart move 4.
-Chose wisely if you tap retirement accounts for a down payment.
+Smart move 3.
+Choose wisely if you tap retirement accounts for a down payment.

 If that's the case, tap a Roth IRA or Roth 401(k) plan first.

-If you've held a Roth IRA for at least five years, you can withdraw an additional $10,000 in earnings without paying any penalties or taxes to buy or renovate a first home.
+If you've held a Roth IRA for at least five years, you can withdraw an additional $10,000 in earnings to buy or renovate a first home without paying any penalties or taxes.